Physics-Informed Neural Networks for Nonlinear Output Regulation: Discussion and Conclusions

 \section{Discussion and Conclusions}

 This work demonstrates that physics-informed neural networks can be effectively employed to solve the regulator equations for nonlinear output regulation.
-By enforcing the structure of the REs directly in the loss function, the PINN learns the steady state manifold and the corresponding feedforward input without requiring precomputed trajectories or datasets.
-The resulting model behaves as a solution operator, generalizing across a family of exosystem configurations rather than fitting a single instance. \\ The experimental results confirm that the learned operator reconstructs the zero-error manifold with high accuracy.
-The controller maintains small tracking error over a wide range of amplitudes and frequencies, including conditions not seen during training. \\ The method is computationally efficient: the training stage requires only a few minutes on a consumer GPU, while the online phase consists of a lightweight forward pass, making real-time deployment feasible on embedded platforms. \\ The main limitation of the approach is the full-information assumption, where the exosystem state $w$ is assumed to be available for feedback.
-Relaxing this requirement by moving towards partial-information settings, or by assuming that $w$ is only accessible during training and not at deployment, is a natural direction for future work.
+By enforcing the structure of the REs directly in the loss function, the neural network learns the steady state manifold and the corresponding feedforward input without requiring precomputed trajectories or datasets.
+The resulting model behaves as a solution operator, generalizing across a family of exosystem configurations rather than fitting a single instance as in classical approaches. \\ The experimental results confirm that the learned operator reconstructs the zero-error manifold with high accuracy.
+The controller maintains small tracking error over a wide range of amplitudes and frequencies, including conditions not seen during training.
+The method is computationally efficient: the training stage requires only a few minutes on a consumer GPU, while the online phase consists of a lightweight forward pass, making real-time deployment feasible on embedded platforms. \\ The main limitation of the approach is the full-information assumption, where the exosystem state $w$ is assumed to be available for feedback.
+Relaxing this requirement by moving to partial-information settings, or by assuming that $w$ is only accessible during training as privileged information and not at deployment, is a natural direction for future work.
 A related avenue is to extend the framework from a single nominal plant to families of dynamical systems, for example by embedding parametric uncertainty in the regulator equations or randomizing plant parameters during training.
 This would enable the learned operator to solve the output regulation problem for whole classes of plants.
-In parallel, integrating more advanced stabilizing feedback designs could further enlarge the feasible operating region and strengthen the stability guarantees.

-Overall, the results indicate that PINN-based solvers provide a viable and efficient tool for computing steady state solutions of nonlinear output regulation problems.
+In parallel, integrating more advanced stabilizing feedback designs could further enlarge the feasible operating region and strengthen the stability guarantees. \\ Overall, the results indicate that PINN-based controllers provide a viable and efficient tool for computing steady state solutions of nonlinear output regulation problems.
 The proposed methodology is general and can be extended to other nonlinear systems where solving PDEs is a central step in the control design.